Utah Administrative Code

 (d) the local board has consulted with State Risk Management.

 (2) If school bus routes transport students across Utah state lines or outside of Utah for required to and from routes, routes are reimbursable providing school districts maintain documentation that the routes are necessary, or are more cost-effective, or provide greater safety for students than in-state routes.

-Bus routes that involve a large number of deadhead miles are analyzed for reduction or to determine if an alternative method of transporting students is more efficient.
+Bus routes that involve a large number of deadhead miles will be analyzed by the USOE for reduction or to determine if an alternative method of transporting students is more efficient.
 Approved alternatives include the following: